 Whether developed by nature or by intent, an affinity is the ability to wield a super human ability much more skillfully than is normal.
-How this works is that, while active, affinity reduces the effective color result required on a given FEAT roll by one step.
-An action that would otherwise require a red FEAT only needs a yellow result, for example, while a task necessitating a yellow FEAT only needs a green dice result.
+How this works is that, while active, affinity reduces the effective color result required on a given ACT roll by one step.
+An action that would otherwise require a yellow ACT only needs a blue result, for example, while a task necessitating a blue ACT only needs a red dice result.

-Where impossible FEATs are concerned, they can be shifted down to 'only' red in difficulty if the task to be attempted was beyond one's reach at the affected ability's current rank, and not improbable overall.
-Similarly, green FEATs can be downgraded to automatic difficulty (i.e., no roll required) if the action in question wouldn't adversely affect another individual, or otherwise requires no effort on the player's part.
+Where impossible ACTs are concerned, they can be shifted down to 'only' yellow in difficulty if the task to be attempted was beyond one's reach at the affected ability's current rank value, and not improbable overall.
+Similarly, red ACTs can be downgraded to automatic difficulty (i.e., no roll required) if the action in question wouldn't adversely affect another individual, or otherwise requires no effort on the player's part.

-While downgrading the difficulty of red and yellow FEATs is self-explanatory, impossible and green FEATs may require the Judge's approval.
+While downgrading the difficulty of yellow and blue ACTs is self-explanatory, impossible and red ACTs may require Gamemaster approval.

 An affinity generally only works on one other ascendant ability, determined when affinity itself is gained.
-It must have a rank equal to or less than that of affinity itself, or affinity cannot fully affect it.
-If affinity is used on an ability of greater power than itself, it loses the ability to shift down one level of difficulty per -1 CS, starting with the inability to affect impossible FEATs, and growing worse from there.
+It must have a rank value equal to or less than that of affinity itself, or affinity cannot fully affect it.
+If affinity is used on an ability of greater power than itself, it loses the ability to shift down one level of difficulty per -1 RS, starting with the inability to affect impossible ACTs, and grows worse from there.

 However, one can bolster affinity's versatility with enhancements.
 Weakly enhanced affinity would affect closely related abilities (say, anything related to fire), while a strongly enhanced affinity could bolster a like class of abilities (all distance attacks, maybe).
 Very strongly enhanced affinities might ease the use of an entire class of ability (i.e., personal spells), and an extremely enhanced affinity could affect any ability.